velpulasriya08/SMS-BASED-THRESHOLD-MONITORING-AND-THERMAL-MANAGEMENT/README.md

 🧠 HOW IT WORKS

-    SENSOR DATA COLLECTION
+🔄 How It Works – Key Points

+    Temperature Sensor Reads Environment

-    the temperature sensor continuously reads the temperature of the environment.
+        A sensor like LM35 or DHT11 continuously measures the temperature (and optionally humidity).

+    Microcontroller Monitors the Data

+        A microcontroller (e.g., Arduino) checks the sensor readings at regular intervals.

     Threshold Comparison

-    The microcontroller checks whether the temperature is within the safe threshold range.
+        The system compares the current temperature with a predefined threshold value (e.g., 40°C).

-    SMS Alert via GSM Module
+    Sends SMS if Limit is Crossed

-        If the temperature crosses the set limit, an SMS is sent to a predefined phone number.
+        If the temperature exceeds the threshold, the GSM module sends an SMS alert to a saved mobile number.

-        The message includes real-time temperature data and a warning message.

-    Thermal Management Activation
+    Activates Cooling System

-        Simultaneously, a cooling system (like a fan) is turned on automatically using a relay.
+        At the same time, a cooling fan or other thermal device is switched ON via a relay.

+    System Keeps Monitoring

-        Once the temperature drops back to a normal range, the fan is turned off.
+        The temperature keeps being monitored.
+If it falls back below the threshold, the fan is turned OFF automatically.

+    Repeat Alerts as Needed

+        The system can be set to send repeated alerts or update messages based on your setup.